 Can you use the material or information that is not published or available in printed form?
 While using unpublished work, many people do not realise the importance of acknowledging the sources.

-The sources such as unpublished documents and personal discussions among friends or colleagues look like common knowledge.
+The sources such as unpublished documents and personal communication among friends or colleagues look like common knowledge.
 However, if you are using the words spoken by others, you need to acknowledge the source’s speaker and author to avoid plagiarism.

 Unpublished Works